 Clear installation without any changes or additional plugins.
 The same problem in version 1.2.0.

-#3 Updated by Karel Pičman over 10 years ago
+#3 Updated by Karel Pičman almost 11 years ago

 Yes.
 The user profile is updated first and only after that is the authenticity token checked.
 The authenticity token must be checked always first otherwise authenticity principle is useless in my opinion.